Antebellum Billiard Hall

 History of the Billiard Hall

 The Billiard Hall consists of a single room 22 feet long and 18 feet wide, with a ceiling 13 feet high, originally surrounded on all sides by 9-foot-wide colonnaded galleries.
-With four columns across the front and back, and five columns along the sides, the architecture was in the style of a Greek temple.
+With four columns across the front and back, and five columns along the sides, the architecture was in the style of a Greek temple, and was the most luxurious private dependency in Antebellum Natchez.
 The columns were joined on all sides by a substantial wood balustrade with sawn balusters resembling an hour-glass form.
-At the front the single entrance is surmounted by an elaborate architrave encasing four sidelights on either side and a double transom above.
+At the front the single entrance is surmounted by an elaborate architrave encasing four sidelights on either side and a double transom above, epitomizing the Natchez Greek Revival style.
 Each side wall and the rear wall feature two 10-foot-high floor-length windows, with a fireplace on the rear wall centered between these walk-through windows.
 Heart pine comprises the floor while cypress is the primary wood used in the beams, elaborate trim, shutters and door, with the door retaining the original lockset.
-Both the interior and exterior walls retain the original plaster on cypress lathing, the exterior walls being scored to resemble quarried stones.
-The original intricate plaster medallion adorns the ceiling, featuring a period three-light gasolier mounted with shades etched in a Greek key motif.
-With the six tall floor-length windows that could be opened onto the surrounding galleries, this spacious edifice provided a bright, airy entertainment space for one of the most prominent social families of antebellum Natchez.
+Both the interior and exterior walls retain the original plaster on cypress lathing, the exterior walls being scored to resemble quarried stones, a feature found on many early Natchez structures.
+The original intricately pierced plaster medallion adorning the ceiling is identical to one in the main hall at historic Rosalie, and features a period three-light gasolier mounted with shades etched in a Greek key motif.
+With the six tall floor-length windows that could be opened onto the surrounding galleries, this spacious edifice provided a bright, airy entertainment space for one of the most prominent social families of Antebellum Natchez Mississippi.

 Natchez MS, Bed and Breakfast at the Stone House